sonnenpelzx/sonnenpelzx/README.md

  ---

 ### :smile: About Me:
-  - 🌱 I am currently in my third year studying IT at KTH
+  - 🌱 I am currently on exchange at HKUST in Hong Kong
   - 💬 I am experienced with working on projects in larger teams
   - ⚡ In my free time, I enjoy doing leetcode problems and tinkering with the ESP32.